dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 dbt will only run each export once even if it builds multiple models that are downstream of the saved query.
 For example, you may have a saved query called order_metrics, which has metrics from both the orders and order_items semantic models.

-You can run a job that includes both models: `dbt build`.
-This runs both the `orders` and `order_items` models, however it will only run the `order_metrics` export once.
+You can run a job that includes both models using `dbt build`.
+This runs both the `orders` and `order_items` models, however, it will only run the `order_metrics` export once.
 </detailsToggle>

 <detailsToggle alt_header="Can I reference an export as a dbt model using ref()">